-Love this easy to roast squash — small enough to cut without too much difficulty and easy since you eat it the whole vegetable, including the rind.
+Love this easy-to-roast squash — small enough to cut without too much difficulty and easy since you eat the whole vegetable, including the rind.
 Perfect on salad, on top of grains, or tossed with pasta.

 Roasted Delicata Squash